 Key Stage 4 assessment measures the progress made in each subject towards students’ individual target grades.
 Using ongoing teacher assessment of classwork and tested assessments, teachers record a projected grade which is the grade which the student is expected to achieve at the end of the course.
 A current ‘working at’ grade is also calculated using the academy’s tracking processes.

-To complement and validate our internal assessment, students sit online externally standardised tests which indicate their ability and potential performance, attainment and progress compared to their peers across the UK and also highlight potential barriers to learning.
+To complement and validate our internal assessment, students also sit online externally standardised tests which indicate their ability and potential performance, attainment and progress compared to their peers across the UK and also highlight potential barriers to learning.
 These tests are:

 - Cognitive Abilities Tests (CAT4) highlight pupils’ strengths and weaknesses in four areas: Verbal, Non-Verbal, Quantitative and Spatial Reasoning.

 - New Group Reading Tests (NGRT) screen and monitor progress of students’ reading and comprehension.

 - Progress Test in English (PTE) provide year on year assessment of students’ attainment in core English skills including spelling, grammar, punctuation and comprehension (including phonics where necessary).

 - Progress Test in Maths (PTM) assess two dimensions of Maths learning: mathematical content knowledge and understanding and applying mathematical processes.

 - Progress Test in Science (PTS) measure two dimensions of Science learning: science content knowledge, and understanding and applying science skills.

 - Pupils’ Attitudes to Self and School (PASS) This survey helps to anticipate, identify and understand attitudinal barriers to learning that may be affecting attainment.